-37. The fair value of the investment property has been measured using a market approach, which takes into account quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market rentals and yields, the covenant strength for existing tenants, and data and market knowledge gained in managing the Authority's Investment Asset portfolio.
-Market conditions are such that similar properties are actively purchased and sold and the level of observable inputs are significant, leading to the properties being categorised as level 2 on the fair value hierarchy.
+37. The fair value of the investment property was measured as at 31 March 2020 using a market approach, which took into account quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market rentals and yields, the covenant strength for existing tenants, and data and market knowledge gained in managing the Authority's Investment Asset portfolio.
+Market conditions were such that similar properties were actively purchased and sold and the level of observable inputs were significant, leading to the properties being categorised as level 2 on the fair value hierarchy.